zertidana/LNHM/terraform/README.md

 > 🚧
 >Warning: Deleting the cloud resources specified in this document will cause the pipeline to fail and could lead to data loss.
 >
-- To delete cloud resources you can run `terraform destory`.
+- To delete cloud resources you can run `terraform destroy`.